Construction Zone Tractor-Trailer Accident Lawyer in Charlotte, NC - Charlotte Semi-Truck Accidents - Stewart Law Offices

 How an Attorney Can Help With Your North Carolina Workers’ Compensation Claim

 Some employers will misclassify employees as independent contractors as a pretext to deny them workers’ compensation benefits.
 Contractors may claim they had no obligation to get coverage for uninsured subcontractors.
 Even if your right to workers’ compensation benefits is theoretically acknowledged, your employer and their insurer will likely look for any reason to deny your claim or limit what you recover.
 This can make getting what you deserve in the aftermath of a construction accident or onset of a construction-related illness a dispiriting struggle.
-When you hire our Charlotte construction accident lawyers, you get advocates who are committed to protecting your interests and will do everything in our power to enforce your rights.
+When you hire our Charlotte construction accident lawyers, you get advocates who are committed to protecting your interests and will do everything in their power to enforce your rights.

 Our firm’s team can provide aggressive legal support if: